My-Finance-Report/yearly_report/README.md

 # Scratch

-- make a module to parse the PDFs into CSV data with Open AI API
+- make a module to parse the PDFs with Open AI API
 - next add per month grouping and add summaries per month
  - will require some updates to the data model